Cat Cafes in Shinjuku, Tokyo

 Shinjuku, Tokyo

-Neko Café Nyankoto is a cozy and inviting feline retreat located at 2-14-6 Takadanobaba, Shinjuku-ku, Tokyo 169-0075, Japan, just a three-minute walk from Takadanobaba Station (Waseda Exit on the Yamanote Line), offering a serene escape in the heart of Tokyo’s bustling Shinjuku district.
-Known for its warm, home-like atmosphere, this intimate café welcomes guests to spend quality time with approximately 13 resident cats—including pedigreed breeds like Exotic Shorthairs, Munchkins, Selkirks, Kinkalows, Lambkins, Ragamuffins, Himalayans, and American Curls—creating a lively and playful environment where felines are exceptionally social, often jumping onto laps or engaging with toys like pens and mirrored tables.
-With an entrance fee of 1,000 yen for 30 minutes or 1,400 yen for an hour (including one complimentary drink from an all-you-can-drink vending machine offering hot and cold coffees, teas, soft drinks, and lemonade), the café operates weekdays from 12:00 p.m. to 9:00 p.m. and weekends/holidays from 11:00 a.m. to 9:00 p.m., with snack times for cats at 2:30 p.m. and 6:30 p.m.
+Neko Café Nyankoto is a cozy and inviting feline retreat located at 2-14-6 Takadanobaba, Shinjuku-ku, Tokyo 169-0075, Japan, just a three-minute walk from Takadanobaba Station (Waseda Exit on the Yamanote Line), offering a serene escape in the heart of Tokyo's bustling Shinjuku district.
+Known for its warm, home-like atmosphere, this intimate café welcomes guests to spend quality time with approximately 13 resident cats, including pedigreed breeds like Exotic Shorthairs, Munchkins, Selkirks, Kinkalows, Lambkins, Ragamuffins, Himalayans, and American Curls.
+The cats are exceptionally social, often jumping onto laps or engaging with toys like pens and mirrored tables.
+Entrance fees are 1,000 yen for 30 minutes or 1,400 yen for an hour, each including one complimentary drink from an all-you-can-drink vending machine offering hot and cold coffees, teas, soft drinks, and lemonade.
 Guests must wear socks (available for 100 yen if needed), wash hands, and follow hygiene protocols, ensuring a clean, odor-free space with comfy floor seating, fuzzy blankets, and large windows for natural light.
-Known for its reasonable pricing, English-friendly service, and welcoming staff—often engaging with guests to place cats on laps—Neko Café Nyankoto provides a relaxing, cat-centric experience for both locals and tourists, ideal for unwinding amidst Tokyo’s hustle and bustle, though it does not allow feeding the cats directly.
+The café offers English-friendly service and welcoming staff, and does not allow feeding the cats directly.